 How accurate are the CME Bitcoin Gaps?

-Historically, using CME gaps as an indicator provides you with 80% accuracy and a review of previous events can shade more light on this claim.
+Historically, the percentage of CME gaps that get filled is between 60-80%.
+Hence, using it as an indicator provides you with a degree of accuracy.
+A review of previous events could shade more light on this claim.

 CME Bitcoin Gap: Example 1